Steve Biko

-Influenced by the Martinican philosopher Frantz Fanon and the African-American Black Power movement, Biko and his compatriots developed Black Consciousness as SASO's official ideology.
+Influenced by the Martinican philosopher Frantz Fanon, Biko and his compatriots developed Black Consciousness as SASO's official ideology.
 The movement campaigned for an end to apartheid and the transition of South Africa toward universal suffrage and a socialist economy.
 It organised Black Community Programmes (BCPs) and focused on the psychological empowerment of black people.
 Biko believed that black people needed to rid themselves of any sense of racial inferiority, an idea he expressed by popularizing the slogan "black is beautiful".
 In 1972, he was involved in founding the Black People's Convention (BPC) to promote Black Consciousness ideas among the wider population.
 The government came to see Biko as a subversive threat and placed him under a banning order in 1973, severely restricting his activities.
 He remained politically active, helping organise BCPs such as a healthcare centre and a crèche in the Ginsberg area.
 During his ban he received repeated anonymous threats, and was detained by state security services on several occasions.
 Following his arrest in August 1977, Biko was beaten to death by state security officers.
 Over 20,000 people attended his funeral.

 Biko's fame spread posthumously.
 He became the subject of numerous songs and works of art, while a 1978 biography by his friend Donald Woods formed the basis for the 1987 film Cry Freedom.
 During Biko's life, the government alleged that he hated whites, various anti-apartheid activists accused him of sexism, and African racial nationalists criticised his united front with Coloureds and Indians.
 Nonetheless, Biko became one of the earliest icons of the movement against apartheid, and is regarded as a political martyr and the "Father of Black Consciousness".
 His political legacy remains a matter of contention.